Did you know WordPress has a post scheduling feature?

 You’ll notice that the Immediately text is linked.
 It won’t take you to a different page – it’s actually a button.

 Click the Immediately button and you’ll see a calendar modal window appear:

 As you can see, you can use the inputs to add a date or use the visual calendar to select the upcoming publish date.

 Once you’ve chosen the date to schedule the post, you can click anywhere else on the screen to close the calendar popup.
 The new date will appear in place of the “Immediately” text.

 With these date settings, you can specify the exact minute you want the post published.
 Just click the blue Schedule button at the top of the sidebar to finalize your post scheduling.

 One More Thing!

-Before you continue on your merry way, visit the General Settings page and check your site’s timezone setting.
+Before you go, visit the General Settings page and check your site’s timezone setting.

 Make sure your site is using your timezone.
 If your site is using a different timezone, your scheduled post is not going to get published when you want it to.

 Once that’s in order, you’re ready to enjoy the benefits of WordPress’ automated post scheduling.